What is the “New Normal” for Finance and Operations Teams?

 What are the risks to consider when moving between full remote work, partial remote work, and 100% in-office work?

 “A risk is trying to replicate what you’re doing in the office, but online.
 There’s a lot of missed opportunities if you’re not using the communication and collaboration tools properly.
 There’s a key concept which is asynchronous communication.
-If you’re in the office, it’s easy to just turn to your colleague and say, hey, did you get that thing done?
+If you’re in the office, it’s easy to just turn to your colleague and ask a question.
 If you are not sitting next to somebody, it’s hard to do that, so you have to force things to happen.” – Iain Rogers, Founder and CRO at Entreflow Consulting Group

 What do you think are the top challenges companies face as they head back into the office?